When it comes to starting a planner brand, you may find yourself in a place where you have to make some big decisions.

 We knew the packaging needs to be elegant, and it needs to be able to tell the story of the Soapberry.

-Setting Up Your Planner Business (Formation and Legal)
+Setting Up Your Planner Brand (Formation and Legal)

 When it comes to setting up your business, you may find yourself in a place where you have to make some financial and legal decisions.